- Reporters Generally

 b) You have the Nominate citation only: e.g. 4 De G M & G 249

-1. Very full lists of the nominate reports, their various abbreviations, and in which ER or RR volumes they are reprinted, can be found in Raistrick's Index to Legal Citations and Abbreviations (KD400 .R35 2008 Reference or Reserve) or in Osborn's Concise Law Dictionary (KD313 .O82 2001).
+1. Full lists of the nominate reports, their various abbreviations, and in which ER or RR volumes they are reprinted, can be found in Raistrick's Index to Legal Citations and Abbreviations (KD400 .R35 2008 Reference or Reserve) or in Osborn's Concise Law Dictionary (KD313 .O82 2001).
 The same list also is reproduced in The Ontario Legal Desk Book (KEO148 .L43 Reference).
+Online a list may be found at Lancaster University Library.

 This list of nominate reports is the central research tool to find reports of nominate cases.